Language Placement Exams FAQ

 How do I get credit for the courses I have placed out of?

-I learned French, German, Russian or Spanish outside of class.
+I learned French, German, or Russian outside of class.
 Should I take the placement exam?